CSC3170-2022Fall/project-vanward/Project specification.md

 6. Implement the Row(List<Column> columns, Row... rows) constructor.
 7. Now get single-table select with conditions to work.
-8. Finally, work on the two-table variety of select --up to 12/05--
+8. Finally, work on the two-table variety of select

+ Notice Every group member does their work on their own branch at the first stage --up to 12/05--
  Next: Merge the implementation and discuss further implementations
 <!-- TODO -->